-Our expert Education Law Solicitors can help you find the right solutions for your child, so they receive the education they deserve.
+At Simpson Millar we have the largest team of Education Law specialists in the UK.
+Our expert Education Solicitors and SEN Lawyers can help you find the right solutions for your child, so they receive the education they deserve.

 Has your child been unjustly excluded from school or college?